salas077/ascii-art/README.md

 making each character occupy exactly 9 lines in the file.

 The rendering process builds output line by line, concatenating the appropriate row from each character's art block.
-Input validation prevents crashes from unsupported characters while providing helpful error messages.
+Unknown characters are gracefully handled by rendering them as empty spaces, ensuring the program never crashes on unexpected input.

 --- Testing ---